michangelo/py4e/Notes/Lesson1_Why_Program/lesson1_notes.md

-# Lesson 1 Notes: Why Program?
+# Lesson 1: Why Program?

 ## Course Objective.
 The objective of this course is to teach students the basics of the python programming language.
 By the end of the course, students will be able to: